spiffe/spiffe.io/README.md

 ```
 Open [`http://localhost:1313`](http://localhost:1313) in your browser to view your local version of the spiffe.io website.

-The website is now running on development mode, while listening for changes in any of the Markdown files or the [external content descriptor file](./external.yaml), rebuilding the site and reloading the website in your browser every time it detects changes.
+The website is now running in development mode, meaning that any changes in the Markdown files or the [external content descriptor file](./external.yaml) trigger a rebuild of the site.
+After the rebuild, the site is reloaded in your browser.

 You can also run the website with a list of releases under the "SPIRE Releases" heading on the Downloads page (`content/downloads/_index.md`):
 ```shell